Workers' Comp Benefits For Florida First Responders To Include PTSD, Governor Says

 Before the final floor vote, state Rep. Matt Willhite looked up to the gallery where Linda Benoway was watching.
 Willhite told her he was sorry.

-Benoway's son Stevie LaDue, 55, committed suicide in September.
+Benoway's son Stevie LaDue, 55, died by suicide in September.
 Before his retirement after 30 years as a Tampa firefighter, he tried to get workers' comp because of PTSD.
 When the state denied his claim, he had to go back to work and pay back the time he missed.

 "Why I say I'm sorry to you is because the system failed you, and prior to today, we failed you," Willhite said.
 "Your son, this may have saved his life."